brightsoftdev/LKKeychain/Keychain Bugs.markdown

 * * *

+* The `kSecAttrCertificateType` and `kSecAttrCertificateEncoding` certificate attributes have `CFDataRef` values instead of `CFNumberRef`.
+The content is a 4-byte integer value in the native byte order.

+* `kSecAttrCertificateType` seems to be `CSSM_CERT_X_509v1` for X.509 version 2 and version 3 certificates, even though those versions have their own enum value.

 * `SecKeyGenerateSymmetric` cannot be called twice in rapid succession to generate persistent keys without an application tag; it returns `errSecDuplicateItem`, even if the keys have different types and key sizes.

 * `SecItemAdd` can't handle `CFDataRef` values for `kSecAttrApplicationTag`.